Chirag-ahir/SFC-Preparation/README.md

 Record Ids are the 15 Digit unique values for each record in Salesforce.

 What is Schema Builder?
-Schema Builder is a tool that lets you visualise and edit your data model.
+Schema Builder is a tool that lets you visualise and edit your company data model.
 It’s useful for designing and understanding complex data models like the company’s employees and all sales (Setup > Schema Builder)

 What is Data loader?<br>
 Data Loader is a client application for the bulk import or export of data.
 Use it to insert, update, delete, or export Salesforce records.<br>